Acton Lawn Grubs Control Services

 Seasonal Treatment Calendar & Weather Timing for Acton's Growing Conditions

-• Late Summer (August-September): Curative treatments for established larvae
+- Late Summer (August-September): curative treatments for established grubs; peak damage visible

 Stormwater Management & MS4 Compliance During Grub Control Operations in Acton